Vallesia glabra

-Vallesia glabra, the pearlberry, is a species of plant, a shrub of the family Apocynaceae.
-It is native to tropical America.
-It also has the common names smooth vallesia and tear shrub.
+Vallesia glabra, commonly known as the pearlberry, is a species of shrub in the family Apocynaceae native to the tropical Americas.
+It is also known as smooth vallesia and tear shrub.

 Characteristics

-This plant is a source of shelter, food and liquid for numerous birds, which rest under its shade and feed on its fruits that are similar to small, white grapes or pearls, hence giving the plant its English common name of pearlberry.
+Vallesia glabra produces small, white, berry-like fruits that resemble pearls, giving rise to the common name "pearlberry".
+The fruits are consumed by various bird species, and the plant provides shelter and shade within its habitat.

 Growth

-The shrubs can reach a height of between 2 and 6 metres (6 feet 6 inches and 19 feet 8 inches).
+The shrub typically grows to a height of 2–6 metres (6 ft 6 in to 19 ft 8 in).

+Habitat

+The species typically grows in tropical and subtropical environments, including coastal areas, scrublands, and open woodlands.

 Distribution

-This species is found in Mexico, Colombia, Ecuador (including the Galapagos Islands), Peru, Bolivia, Argentina, Paraguay, the Bahamas, Cuba and the United States (it is a native plant in Florida and has been introduced in California).
+Vallesia glabra is found in Mexico, Colombia, Ecuador (including the Galapagos Islands), Peru, Bolivia, Argentina, Paraguay, the Bahamas, Cuba, and the United States, where it is native to Florida and introduced in California.